hpi-bp1819-naumann/shift-detector/docs/source/precalculations/text_metadata.rst

 DelimiterTypeMetadata
     Returns a string, containing the delimiter type in the text.
     This are the possible delimiter types:
-        'HTML' : text contains at least one html tag, such as break-tags <br/> or paragraph tags <p> in any variation.
+        'HTML' : text contains at least one HTML tag, such as break-tags <br/> or paragraph tags <p> in any variation.

         'newline' : text contains at least one '\\n' character and does not contain any of the above delimiters.